-Criminal Justice System: The entire network of government agencies charged with law enforcement, prosecution, defense, trial, and the punishment and supervision of those arrested and/or convicted of having violated the criminal law in a State or jurisdiction.
+Criminal Justice System: The entire network of government agencies charged with law enforcement, prosecution, defense, trial, and the punishment, supervision and/or incarceration of those arrested and/or convicted of having violated the criminal law in a State or jurisdiction.
 (See Charge, Criminal and Trial.)